openSUSE/obs-testpackage/README.md

 # obs-testpackage

-This package is only for testing services in open-build-service
+This package is only for testing services in open-build-service.